-The book depicts 857 species and subspecies of the Carabidae family from the Ethiopian region and Madagascar.
+The book depicts 857 species and subspecies of the Carabidae family from the Afrotropic region

 The guide is to help you orient yourself among 857 representatives from about 160 genera of the Ground Beetles structured according to tribes from Lorenz, W. (2005).
 Systematic list of extant ground beetles of the world (Insecta Coleoptera “Geoadephaga”: Trachypachidae and Carabidae incl.
 Paussinae, Cicindelinae, Rhysodinae.